-The growth of the welfare state
+The growth of the welfare state In addition to responsibility for the

 In addition to responsibility for the health and education of the population, the main tasks of the welfare state are the care of children, the elderly and others in need of care, as well as the provision of economic security for the individual.
 The growth in the welfare state reflects that the state has taken over responsibility for services and welfare, which were previously carried out by the families themselves.